 What will this mean for Emergency Operations Procedures (EOP) that are currently in place?
 Will they change, who will be responsible for updating and ensuring they are being followed appropriately?
 How will the emergency management plan be communicated to campus and be made a priority including the introduction of table tops for senior administration?

 UBalt will continue to manage the EOP.
-UBalt will establish a Campus Safety and Security Coordinator position that will be the lead civilian position with overall responsibility for campus safety and security.
+UBalt has appointed a Campus Safety and Security Coordinator, who is the lead civilian staff member with overall responsibility for campus safety and security.
 The coordinator will work in close collaboration with the UMB Police Liaison to UBalt.
 The coordinator will be responsible for maintaining and communicating the EOP and will chair the Emergency Management Team.
 The procedures in the EOP will be updated to reflect UMB as the responsible police department.
 The UBalt Campus Safety and Security Coordinator, in collaboration with the UMB Police Liaison for UBalt, will be responsible for conducting tabletop exercises.

 Who will serve as the primary go-to for issues related to safety on UBalt's campus?
 There are offices, like the Office of Student Support, with strong relationships with the University's existing Police Department given their function.
 How will such relationship be established and maintained through the proposed structure?
 Will major stakeholders have the opportunity to meet with the UMB police leadership prior to the shift to discuss the impact of the change and reporting of incidents or concerns?
 It would be helpful for the representatives from both campuses to meet on a consistent basis to discuss needs and assess the effectiveness of the new structure.

-As referenced elsewhere, UBalt will be establishing a new position, the Campus Safety and Security Coordinator, who will have overall responsibility for campus safety and security issues.
+As referenced elsewhere, UBalt has established a new position, the Campus Safety and Security Coordinator, who has overall responsibility for campus safety and security issues.
 The coordinator and the UMB Police Liaison for UBalt work very closely together.

 While the coordinator will have overall responsibility for campus safety and security, the liaison will serve as the contact for issues related to policing services on UBalt's campus.
 The coordinator and the liaison will work closely with UBalt departments to maintain existing services levels and professional relationships.